Q: My baby is now 4 months old and he has been healthy and cheerful. However, he drinks less milk than before. Is he rejecting milk?

 - Itchy gums

 These symptoms usually occur around teething and last for about a week.
-These symptoms will subside after a week unless your baby has his teeth one after another consecutively.
+They will subside after a week unless your baby has his teeth one after another consecutively.

-To lessen his teething discomfort, you can give teething biscuits and clean, sturdy teethers for your baby to chew on.
+To alleviate his teething discomfort, you can give your baby teething biscuits and clean, sturdy teething rings to chew on.
 You can also massage his gum with your finger.
 Spending more time playing and interacting with your baby will keep him in a more cheerful mood and reduce his agitation.
+Do take note of the product safety when choosing teething rings.

 Q: What can I do if my baby has constipation?

-- Secondly, after introducing solid foods to your baby, you need to make sure that your baby is having enough water, in addition to fruits and vegetables for fibre intake.
+- Second, after introducing solid foods to your baby, make sure he is having enough water.
+You should also include fruits and vegetables in his diet for adequate fibre intake.
 Mashed apple, pear, broccoli and spinach are good choices.

-- If you have tried all the methods mentioned above and your baby’s condition still not improved, or if your baby is having abdominal distension or blood in the stool, you should consult a doctor.
-Finally, do not use any laxatives or enemas by yourself as these may cause adverse effects to your baby.
+- If your baby’s condition has not improved after you have tried all the methods mentioned above, or if your baby is having abdominal distension or blood in the stool, you should consult a doctor.
+Never use any laxatives or enemas on your own as these may cause adverse health consequences.